zobriquet/ccibmproj/README.md

 ## Getting Started

+code might not work as is needs to be put in a wider folder called britishMuseumPrototype

-TO get this working offline on mac these are the pre requisites have node.js installed enter the file in terminal with the command cd "blah/blah/britishMuseumPrototype" then run npx-install to get the missing node files
+To get this working offline on mac these are the pre requisites have node.js installed enter the file in terminal with the command cd "blah/blah/britishMuseumPrototype" then run npx-install to get the missing node files